 Please note that students who successfuly secure a placement in industry or abroad to complete their projects would be expected to pay for their own travelling costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.
 Students are provided with reading lists but are not expected to buy any books, instead students are actively encouraged to make use of the extensive learning resources of the University.
 Many books are available as ebooks.
 The course uses the many computing facilities of the Glyntaff campus (students are not expected to buy their own computer but having a personal PC will help with their studies)

-8-day excursion to Algarve, Portugal - inshore marine ecology, various terrestrial and aquatic habitat surveys, studies of land use and conservation management.
+Eight-day excursion to a Mediterranean location to study inshore marine ecology, various terrestrial and aquatic habitat surveys, studies of land use and conservation management.
 Cost includes international transport, internal transport, guides, boat use (if possible in prevailing weather), accommodation and most meals.
 Vaccinations and malaria prevention.
 Depends on individual need and medical advice needs to be obtained.
 Visa may be required by some students from some overseas countries.
 Cost depends on home country.

 |Field trip: Tropical Environmental Monitoring||£1800 - £2000||